a6ftcruton/sales_engine/README.md

 #SalesEngine

-###Sales Engine: Because ActiveRecord wasn't built in a day
+###SalesEngine: Because ActiveRecord wasn't built in a day

   -used TDD to build a system that links several data files